The Closest Islands To Santorini, Greece

 How Far Is Folegandros From Santorini

 It can take from 50 minutes to an hour and a half for a ferry to cover the route Santorini-Folegandros, depending on the type of ferry you decide to board and your time of departure.
 There are five daily ferry crossings from Santorini to Folegandros during the season.
+You can also easily travel from Athens to Folegandros by ferry daily.

 Top Things To Do In Folegandros